WASD-Gaming/wasd-streamcontrol/README.md

 # WASD StreamControl
 A completely reworked version of StreamControl using electron.
-Outputs to a json file in the same format as StreamControl making it compatible with any HTML overlays that currently rely on stream control.
+Outputs to a json file in the same format as StreamControl making it compatible with any HTML overlays that currently rely on StreamControl.

 Some things to note: